 We have a 15 minute Office division team ‘huddle’ every morning to go through the jobs we have on.
-It helps our team of four refer candidates to each other.
+It helps our team to refer candidates to each other.
 We all meet and hear from so many people and not everyone can be right for a role we are recruiting at that time, but they might be perfect for something that someone else in the team is working on.

 If you were to open up any of our heads, they are full of candidates - their names, skills, where they work, what they are looking for.
 We are storing up years’ worth of information and it comes in handy all the time!